Voucher Marketing: Why Vouchers Have a Lasting Impact

 Another factor is regret avoidance.
 Redeeming a voucher for a small purchase may later feel like a missed opportunity.
 By keeping it for a future occasion, customers postpone that decision and avoid potential regret.

 Finally, vouchers carry emotional value.
 They represent a future reward and create a sense of anticipation.
-As long as they remain unredeemed, they generate a positive feeling of upcoming savings with keeping the brand alive in the customer’s mind.
+As long as they remain unredeemed, they generate a positive feeling of upcoming savings while keeping the brand alive in the customer’s mind.

 This effect explains why vouchers are perceived positively, even before they are used.
 They keep brands relevant until the right redemption moment arrives.
 Interestingly, this principle also applies to other physical inserts included in parcels, so tangible touchpoints tend to stay in memory longer than fleeting digital impressions.